oradules/Deconvolution_short_long/README.md

 Written by Ovidiu Radulescu, University of Montpellier Copyright : This is published under 3-clause BSD

 The package consists of the following main programs, to be executed in order:

 1) read_raw_long_movie_data.m reads long movie data from raw files.
-Needs the data files
+Needs the data files in data_long

+requirements: matlab version R2003b or higher execution time : 60 s

 2) read_short_movie_data.m reads short movie data from files.
-Needs the data files
+Needs the data files in data_short

+requirements: matlab version R2003b or higher execution time : 60s

 3) Deconvol.m applies the deconvolution algorithm.
 It uses the variable DataExp and generates the Matlab variables DataPred, cPosPred and Fit, corresponding to predicted intensity data, predicted Pol II positions, and best fit values of the objective function, respectively.
 The genetic algorithm is implemented using the Matlab function ga.
 By default it uses 50 workers (50 cores).
+You can change the default by changing the commands set(mycluster,'NumWorkers',50) ; %%% change max number of workers parpool(mycluster,min([nloops,50])); %%% open a pool of workers

-This step is computationally expensive.
-It generates the file result_name_cPosPred.mat.
+Generates the file result_name_cPosPred.mat.
 The next step can be tested independently if the result file is already available.

+requirements:  matlab version R2003b or higher, parallel computing, global optimization toolboxes, multicore computer execution time: this step is computationally expensive.
+3600s using 50 cores

 4) fit_unconstrained_2exp.m or fit_unconstrained_3exp.m perform the multi-exponential unconstrained regression fitting and compute the model parameters for two and